dev-1603/dev-1603/README.md

 ### 👋 Hello, my name is Debjyoti Mohapatra 👋

 ## 💻 Software Engineer
-- 👀 I’m interested in web development , javascript, Nodejs, frontend development
+- 👀 I’m interested in web development , javascript, typescript, Nodejs, frontend development , fullstack development
 - 🌱 Always learning something new...
 Because time is only constant rest changes
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Linkedin (preferable)